Mexico Digital Nomad Visa Guide (2024)

 The point is that Mexicans simply know how to spend their spare time and relax — by hanging out with their family and friends, going out, and meeting new people.

-Naturally, if you come from a culture where most people keep themselves for themselves, you might find this type of lifestyle strange, but thanks to the friendliness of the locals, you will get used to it sooner or later.
+Naturally, if you come from a culture where most people keep to themselves, you might find this type of lifestyle strange, but, thanks to the friendliness of the locals, you will get used to it sooner or later.

 🎓 Pumble Pro Tip